 To Make You Go creates travel plans for people on a budget.
 Based on how much money you can spend, the website suggests which flights to take, where to stay and even where to eat.
 Based on your answers, the website will also offer other travel itineraries to places you might not otherwise consider visiting.

 “Andrea and I are engineers,” said Rossi.
 “In that field surrounded by men, you have to demonstrate that you are able to be there, you have to do more and be rude, otherwise the men tend not to see you as an equal.”

 But as entrepreneurs, Andrea and Rossi said they are equals to everyone else.
 This is because entrepreneurs are usually judged on the merit of their ideas, said Rossi, “Ideas have no gender.”

 Rossi and Andrea met during graduate school.
 Working together on class projects, and eventually at the same company, the two realized they were stronger working together.
 United by a love for travel and a desire to make it easier for everyone to travel, Rossi, Andrea and former partner Carlos Perry launched EnMochila – now known as ToMakeYouGo.com.

 “I felt it was a great idea to work together because each one of us had different skills, so we balanced each other,” said Andrea.

-Since the boot camp three years ago, the startup duo said they have continued to grow.
+Since the Startup Trainings three years ago, the startup duo said they have continued to grow.
 Rossi explained that the startup has more than 14,000 likes on Facebook, and just underwent a name change and brand refresh to attract more customers.
 To Make You Go is now also partnered with Skyscanner, a travel website available in 30 different languages and used by 60 million people every month.

 “You have to focus.
 Do not be discouraged by finding the hundred and one ways to do it upside down,” said Rossi.
 “And be positive.
 Every little thing was impossible until a dreamer made that come true.”